 In addition to practical work in the departments, students receive weekly units of instruction on subjects pertinent to the theory for that department.
 A unit of instruction includes a set of objectives, reading assignment, homework assignment, and test on a particular topic.
 Homework is typically due on Wednesdays and the test is on the following Monday.
 The reading and homework are completed at home and may take anywhere from 10-20 hours of time per week.

 In order for the student to obtain a better understanding of the theory for certain topics, eight-weeks of lectures are given at the beginning of the program (after one week of orientation).
-During the eight-weeks, lectures are given Monday through Friday from 7:00 am – 3:30 pm.
-Additional lectures may be given on Monday’s throughout the first rotation.
+During the eight-weeks, most lectures are available virtually utilizing a learning management system.
+Some lectures may require students to come in to the lab and will be scheduled during the week (Monday – Friday) between 7:00 am – 3:30 pm.
 The lecture schedule is subject to change and may vary.